 - Biomarker Discovery and Validation

 - Disease Modeling

 Emphasis is placed on development of new experimental and computational approaches and technologies that facilitate translation of research into an elucidation and understanding of normal processes of human biology, as they function in disease, to directly support clinical needs.

-- Applicants must write and submit a research plan and provide the mentor’s research record, as well as a description of how the mentoring experience will enhance the applicant’s career development in TMT.
-A key component of TMT involves collaborative programs that span non-clinical and clinical domains, potentially involving multiple laboratories, advisers, and institutions.
+- Applicants must write and submit a research plan and provide the mentor’s research record, as well as a description of how the mentoring experience will enhance the applicant’s career development in Translational Medicine.
+A key component of Translational Medicine involves collaborative programs that span non-clinical and clinical domains, potentially involving multiple laboratories, advisers, and institutions.

 This award provides $60,000 in stipend support per year for one or two years.